onflow/freshmint/docs/metadata.md

 Now when you run `fresh mint`, Freshmint will automatically pin the asset to IPFS and attach its [CID](https://docs.ipfs.tech/concepts/content-addressing/#what-is-a-cid) to the minted NFT.

+> Freshmint uses the IPFS pinning service endpoint (pre-populated with the [NFT.Storage](https://nft.storage/) API URL) and key (must be manually entered) defined in the `.env` file in the root directory of your project.

 #### Remote files